The NHIF Fall 2022 Meeting

 Reconnect with regional and national industry colleagues.
 Learn from each other about deal opportunities and projects in the pipeline.
 Whether you’re equity, debt, brand, management, development, or ownership, build the relationships that will help you achieve your objectives.

-Short Program—Transactions and Operations Performance.
-This presentation will provide current information and data on hotel transactions and performance.
+Short Program—Hotel Performance.
+This presentation will provide current information and data on hotel performance and transactions.

 Mark Lukens, Managing Director, LWHA (Seattle, Washington).
 Mark has over 25 years of experience in hospitality real estate and holds the MAI designation from the Appraisal Institute.
 LWHA provides advisory, valuation, feasibility, investment counseling, asset management, and transactional services focused exclusively on hotels, resorts, gaming properties, and conference center assets worldwide. www.lwhospitalityadvisors.com